blackpuppy/docs/en/views.rst

     <?php echo h($post['Post']['body']);

 The post view above shows how you can extend a view, and populate a set of blocks.
 Any content not already in a defined block will be captured and put into a special block named ``content``.
-When a view contains a call to ``extend()`` execution continues to the bottom of the current view file.
+When a view contains a call to ``extend()``, execution continues to the bottom of the current view file.
-Once its complete, the extended view will be rendered.
+Once it is complete, the extended view will be rendered.
 Calling ``extend()`` more than once in a view file will override the parent view that will be processed next::